-A rRequest to meet with the Planning Board for review must be submitted in writing to the chairman or secretary of the Planning Board to be d.
-B. Meetings will be scheduled a on the first available open slot of any Planning Board meeting.

-C. The secretary of the Planning Board will notify the applicant in writing as to the designated time of the scheduled meeting.
+A request to meet with the Planning Board must be submitted in writing to the secretary of the Planning Board to be scheduled at the first available open slot of any Planning Board meeting.
+The secretary of the Planning Board will notify the applicant in writing as to the designated time of the scheduled meeting.